How do you confront a cheater? how do you get the truth out of a suspected cheating husband?

 Something went terribly wrong along the way, but if you both commit to the healing process, you have a chance of winning a better relationship than ever.

-Surviving an affair requires honesty and transparency that can work wonders on your relationship.
+Surviving an affair requires honesty and transparency that can work wonders in your relationship.

-It’s hard for me to admit it, but my husband’s affair and the healing journey we went through together has brought us a renewed and honest relationship, complete transparency and ultimately more love.
+It’s hard for me to admit it, but my husband’s affair and the healing journey we went through together have brought us a renewed and honest relationship, complete transparency, and ultimately more love.

 How will your journey end?